Joseph Chamberlain: Mayor of Birmingham

-In November 1873, the Liberal Party swept the municipal elections and Chamberlain was elected mayor of Birmingham.
-The Conservatives had denounced his Radicalism and called him a "monopoliser and a dictator" while the Liberals had campaigned against their High Church Tory opponents with the slogan "The People above the Priests".
-The city's municipal administration was notably lax with regards to public works, and many urban dwellers lived in conditions of great poverty.
+In November 1873 the Liberal Party swept the municipal elections and Chamberlain was elected mayor of Birmingham.
+The Conservatives had denounced his Radicalism and called him a "monopoliser and a dictator" while the Liberals had campaigned against their High church Tory opponents with the slogan "The People above the Priests".
+The city's municipal administration was notably lax with regards to public works and many urban dwellers lived in conditions of great poverty.
 As mayor, Chamberlain promoted many civic improvements, promising the city would be "parked, paved, assized, marketed, gas & watered and 'improved'".

 The Birmingham Gas Light and Coke Company and the Birmingham and Staffordshire Gas Light Company were locked in constant competition, in which the city's streets were continually dug up to lay mains.
 Chamberlain forcibly purchased the two companies on behalf of the borough for £1,953,050, even offering to purchase the companies himself if the ratepayers refused.
 In its first year of operations the new municipal gas scheme made a profit of £34,000.

 The city's water supply was considered a danger to public health – approximately half of the city's population was dependent on well water, much of which was polluted by sewage.
-Piped water was only supplied three days per week, compelling the use of well water and water carts for the rest of the week.
-Deploring the rising death rate from contagious diseases in the poorest parts of the city, in January 1876, Chamberlain forcibly purchased Birmingham's waterworks for a combined sum of £1,350,000, creating Birmingham Corporation Water Department, having declared to a House of Commons Committee that "We have not the slightest intention of making profit...We shall get our profit indirectly in the comfort of the town and in the health of the inhabitants".
+Piped water was supplied on only three days per week, compelling the use of well water and water carts for the rest of the week.
+Deploring the rising death rate from contagious diseases in the poorest parts of the city, in January 1876 Chamberlain forcibly purchased Birmingham's waterworks for a combined sum of £1,350,000, creating Birmingham Corporation Water Department, having declared to a House of Commons Committee that "We have not the slightest intention of making profit...
+We shall get our profit indirectly in the comfort of the town and in the health of the inhabitants.”
 Despite this noticeable executive action, Chamberlain was mistrustful of central authority and bureaucracy, preferring to give local communities the responsibility to act on their own initiative.